 What is Apistan?

-Apistan is a product for treating varroa mites inside your beehive, here is some information about it and why we don’t use it.
+Apistan is a product for treating varroa mites in your beehive, here is some information about it and why we don’t use it.

 History in New Zealand